plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 You may say, of course, this is the way it was intended with a permissive license but this is not something too obvious at the outset.

-The most popular open source license is MIT.
-GitHub helped popularize its use.
-Influential companies, including Google and Amazon, push back against many of the other licenses and there's a lot of misinformation online about what licenses stand for.

-Many people choose to use MIT because of these facts.
-Not because they specifically want a permissive license but because it is the most acceptable option.

-We did the same.
-My co-founder Uku didn't think about the license at all when he started building Plausible.
-He chose MIT because it's pretty much the "default".

-After being a part of an open source project for some nine months now, I now believe that the MIT license is bad for most open source projects.
+After being a part of an open source project for some nine months now, I now believe that the MIT license is bad for most customer facing open source projects.

+MIT is great if your project is a library, developer tool, database or other building block for development and you'd like it to be used by as many corporations as possible.

+But it's not so good for SaaS products that produce a packaged thing that goes to the end users directly.
 Some corporations are ready to take advantage of this free labor to make a profit from open source without caring about OSS.

 We've since changed our license and we're now AGPL licensed.
-AGPL means that the companies must license their own versions of our software with the same terms.
+AGPL means that a corporation cannot take our code and launch a proprietary competitor.
+If they want to use our code to build a competing service, it needs to stay open source as well.

 And just this simple fact gets the target off your back from companies who never intended to contribute to open source and are only interested in taking advantage of it.